deanovision/api/README.md

 #### DELETE Client From Class by Class ID For CLIENTS
 `https://anywhere-fitness.herokuapp.com/classes/remove/:id/client`

+Returns an Array of Classes That Client is Signed up for

 Send Class ID in the URL String and the User ID in the Body of the Request

 ```